SapienzaNLP/nlp2020-hw2/README.md

 *test.sh* is a simple bash script.
 To run it:

 ```
-conda activate nlp2020-hw1
+conda activate nlp2020-hw2
-bash test.sh data/dev.tsv
+bash test.sh data/dev.json
 ```

-Actually, you can replace *data/dev.tsv* to point to a different file, as far as the target file has the same format.
+Actually, you can replace *data/dev.json* to point to a different file, as far as the target file has the same format.

-If you hadn't changed *hw1/stud/model.py* yet when you run test.sh, the scores you just saw describe how a random baseline behaves.
-To have *test.sh* evaluate your model, follow the instructions in the slide.
+If you hadn't changed *hw2/stud/model.py* yet when you run test.sh, the scores you just saw describe how a random baseline behaves.
+To have *test.sh* evaluate your model, follow the instructions in the slides.